 It is Emily’s mission to support families in creating structured, peaceful and mindful meals and snacks for their children everyday.
 There are many challenges when teaching children how to eat, particularly those that are easily distracted or disinterested in food.
 In order to establish positive relationships with food and adequate growth, Emily can help you to make gentle and significant nutrition changes to meet your child’s and families needs.

 Emily has experience with children and adult with a range of disabilities, including and not limited to, Autusim Spectrum Disorder (ASD), Attention deficit hyperactivity disorder (ADHD), Cerebral Palsy, Intellectual Disability, Huntington's Diesase and Down Syndrome

 Emily is available for NDIS appointments in the South-Eastern suburbs

 He is passionate about working in the community as it allows a better bonding opportunity with clients.
 Ivan enjoys working together with the client and strengthening their abilities to achieve their health goals as a team.
 He also has a passion for community public health activities, as he believes “prevention is better than cure”.
 He is experienced in delivering health promotion talks in kindergartens and business companies.

-Ivan's main area of interest includes diabetes, gastrointestinal conditions, paediatric nutrition, weight management and other chronic conditions e.g. kidney disease, CVD and liver disease.
+Ivan has a passion for paediatric nutrition, and providing nutritional advice pertaining to diabetes, gastrointestinal conditions, weight management and other chronic conditions e.g. kidney disease, CVD and liver disease.

 Ivan has a particular interest in cooking, he enjoys cooking cuisines from different countries.
 He is also enthusiastic in designing recipes for dishes that are healthy and delicious.
 Besides, he enjoys brewing coffee, playing basketball, and cruising around the region with his motorcycle.